VangelisTsiatouras/spark-graph-coloring/README.md

 In order to run the script initially you should install [Vagrant](https://www.vagrantup.com/docs/installation) on your machine.

-Then you can build the VM by entering the following command:
+Then you can build the VM by entering the following command (it will take some time to finish...):

 ```bash
 vagrant up